Radar, Part 2: Interpreting Radar Images

 Prioritize...

-At the completion of this section, you should be able to list and describe the three precipitation factors that affect radar reflectivity.
+At the completion of this section, you should be able to list and describe the three precipitation factors that affect radar reflectivity, and use them to interpret radar images.
 You should be able to explain why hail causes very large reflectivity values while snow tends to be under measured.
 You should also be able to explain the difference between "base reflectivity" and "composite reflectivity."

 Read...